dr3dr3/devops-demo/slides-draft/devops-demo-cicd.md

 # Build

-* Build package for revevant solution
+* Build package for the micro-frontend
-* This package will stored in artifact repository
+* Package is stored in **artifact repository**
-* "Build once, deploy many"

-Example:
-* Reveal-MD)build output to _site folder
-* Folder compressed to single file (tar.gz)
+* Stored after tests on build done

 Note: Currently need to merge to trunk for the CI flow.
 May need to look at building off the SLFB once PR is ready to go (so before merge to trunk).